manuelbl/Wirekite/README.md

 To connect the inputs and outputs, use a [Teensy board](https://www.pjrc.com/teensy/) connected via USB.
 It looks a lot like an Arduino Nano connected for programming.
 Yet with Wirekite the custom code is written for and run on your computer – not for the microcontroller.

-Once you have prepared the Teensy board ([one-time setup](docs/prepare_teensy.md)), you should be using the [MacOS code](https://github.com/manuelbl/WirekiteMac) or the Windows code (coming soon).
+Once you have prepared the Teensy board ([one-time setup](docs/prepare_teensy.md)), you should be using the [MacOS code](https://github.com/manuelbl/WirekiteMac) or the [Windows code](https://github.com/manuelbl/WirekiteWin).
 Only few people will work with this repository.

 ## Supported boards